OF CUMBERLAND CID

 This report examines trends in the market, economic, community, and environmental characteristics that formed and created the CID’s identity over 25 years.

 2009 Cumberland CID Market Analysis

-This research characterizes and quantifies the market within the Cumberland CID.
-It estimates current and future economic and fiscal impacts including historical and current real estate market conditions, current economic and fiscal impacts of existing land uses, future development potential, and future economic and fiscal impacts to Cobb County and the state of Georgia from the CID.
+This research characterized and quantified the market within the Cumberland CID.
+It estimated the current and future economic and fiscal impact including historical and current real estate market conditions, immediate financial and budgetary effects of existing land uses, future development potential and future economic and fiscal impacts on Cobb County and the state of Georgia from the CID.

 Cobb County conducted the Connect Cobb/Northwest Transit Corridor study, an Alternatives Analysis to investigate transit options and their impact on mobility, livability, and connectivity on Cobb Parkway/US Highway 41 and Interstate 75.